Skip to main content

 Keyboards

-Any MIDI keyboard for note-based triggering
+Any MIDI keyboard for note-based triggering.

-Connecting Controllers
+Connecting controllers

-USB Connection
+USB connection

 Most modern controllers connect via USB:

-1. Connect the controller to your Mac
+1. Connect the controller to your computer.

-2. Power on the controller
+2. Power on the controller.

 Traditional MIDI